milesperry81/AZMLND-Project-3/README.md

 ![title](images/2_RunDetails_widget.png)

 ## Hyperparameter Tuning
-*TODO*: What kind of model did you choose for this experiment and why?
-Give an overview of the types of parameters and their ranges used for the hyperparameter search

 For the HyperDrive experiment I chose a Logistic Regression classifier.
 Given this was a classification problem with a 0 or 1 outcome this is suited to Logistic Regression.
 Also, given the small size of my data set I didn't see then need for anything too complex (e.g. DNN).
 As such I settled with the Logistic Regression.

-The model training was perfromed by the 'train.py'file.
-The HyperDrive feature was used to pass the dataset( --data), a range of regularization strength (--C) values and a range of epoch (--max_iter) values to the 'train.py'file.
-The paramaters were chosen randomly from a uniform range between 1 and 5 for --C, and from a discrete set of values [10, 50, 100] for --max_iter.
+The model training was performed by the 'train.py'file.
+The HyperDrive feature was used to pass the dataset( --data), a range of regularization strength values (--C) and a range of epochs (--max_iter) to the 'train.py'file.
+The parameters were chosen randomly from a uniform range between 1 and 5 for --C, and from a discrete set of values [10, 50, 100] for --max_iter.
+The 'choice' and 'uniform' parameter expressions were passed to the RandomSamplingParameter class for this purpose.

 The --max_iter value seemed like a good starting point for a small ML model.
 The values of --C were also starting point for this experiment.
 Smaller values of --C increase the regularization strength.

 ### Results
-*TODO*: What are the results you got with your model?
-What were the parameters of the model?
-How could you have improved it?

-*TODO* Remeber to provide screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with it's parameters.

 The best model was 90% accuracy.
 The value of --C was 2.4939 and --max_iter was 100.
 The best model run_id and metrics can bee seen below.